paulinoprojects/Ansible/YAML.md

 In summary, understanding YAML is essential to effectively using Ansible to automate infrastructure management, application deployment, and configuration management.
 It is a valuable skill for anyone working in DevOps, system administration, or software development.

 # YAML Components
+YAML consists of three basic components:

+- Indentation: YAML uses indentation to represent the structure of data.
+Each level of indentation indicates a new level in the data structure.
+Indentation must be consistent throughout the file.

+- Keys and values: YAML uses key-value pairs to represent data.
+Keys are typically strings that represent the name of a property or attribute, while values can be strings, numbers, booleans, lists, or other data types.

+- Comments: YAML supports single-line and multi-line comments.
+Comments are preceded by the "#" character and are ignored by the parser.